Plano Chapter 7 Bankruptcy Lawyer & Solutions for Financial Relief

 If you are a Texas resident and looking to file Chapter 7 bankruptcy, here are the steps you need to take:

 - First, you must attend a credit counseling session with an approved agency at least six months prior to filing your bankruptcy.
-This is required by federal law and you must provide proof of the counseling before your bankruptcy case can proceed.
+This is required by federal law, and you must provide proof of the counseling before your bankruptcy case can proceed.
 This is a requirement of the Bankruptcy Abuse Prevention and Consumer Protection Act of 2005.
-The counseling can be done in person, over the phone, or online and typically takes about an hour.
+The counseling can be done in person, over the phone, or online, and typically takes about an hour.

 - Gather all the necessary paperwork and documents.
 This includes any tax returns from the past two years, proof of income, financial statements such as bank account balances and investments, and a list of all your creditors.
 Make sure you have copies of all this information.